google/WebFundamentals/src/content/en/tools/chrome-devtools/inspect-styles/edit-styles.md

 ## TL;DR
-- 'The styles pane lets you change your CSS in as many ways as possible, locally, including editing existing styles, adding new styles, adding rules for styles.'
+- The styles pane lets you change your CSS in as many ways as possible, locally, including editing existing styles, adding new styles, adding rules for styles.
-- 'If you want styles to persist (so they don''t go away on a reload), you need to persist them to your development workspace.'
+- If you want styles to persist (so they don't go away on a reload), you need to persist them to your development workspace.

 ## Inspect styles applied to an element